 Rice water is a powerhouse of essential nutrients including vitamins B and E, amino acids, minerals and antioxidants.
 The presence of inositol in rice water makes it a great ingredient for hair care as it helps in repairing cuticle damage by penetrating deep into the hair.
 As a result, hair becomes shiner and frizz-free.

-Rice water’s amino acids also play a vital role in promoting hair growth.
+Amino acids in rice water also play a vital role in promoting hair growth.
 With regular use, rice water can help make hair stronger, smoother, and shinier.
 Its healing properties also help soothe the scalp, reducing itching and other irritations.

 📌 TEA SEED CAKE/POWDER

-Tea seed cake is a by-product of extracting oils from tea seeds, it is a rich source of protein that is beneficial for repairing and maintaining healthy hair.
+Tea seed cake is a by product of extracting oils from tea seeds, it is a rich source of protein that is beneficial for repairing and maintaining healthy hair.
 It has antimicrobial properties that prevent scalp infections such as seborrheic dermatitis and dandruff.
-Additionally, tea seed cake promotes blood circulation, activating hair follicle growth.
+Tea seed cake also promotes blood circulation, activating hair follicle growth.

 📌 POMELO PEELS

-Pomelo peels are rich in antioxidants that help promote hair growth by stimulating the scalp and encouraging blood flow to the surface of the scalp, providing more oxygen and nutrients to the scalp.
+Pomelo peels are rich in antioxidants that help promote hair growth by stimulating the scalp and encouraging blood flow to the surface of the scalp. ?This ensures more oxygen and nutrients to the scalp.